Hydraulic Brake Light Switch Failure

 How much engineering and reliability can one expect to be in a $20 switch?
 Cutting open a failed switch answers that question with: Actually quite a bit!

 Pictured is an OE switch, which failed very soon after installation, sectioned with a bandsaw in order to try to figure out how they work, and maybe once and for all, get to the root cause of the problem.
 [From a young age, I figured out, that much curiosity could be satisfied, by disassembling stuff...a lot of that stuff didn’t ever get put back together, but understanding how it was assembled and how it worked, or at least was supposed to work I figure, was worth the price of admission!
 I guess like Dilbert, I have "The Knack" ...now, I leave working equipment alone and try only to disassemble failed things in order to figure out why they failed.]

 In the graphic below, the internal construction and function are clear.
 The beefy rubber diaphragm (green) seals against leaks from the hydraulic system (pink)...certainly important.
 The diaphragm is allowed to expand out under brakefluid pressure from the “wet side”, and transfer about 0.100” maximum of movement (linearly related to the magnitude of brake pressure), by way of the non-conductive transfer pin (gray), to the free-floating contact plate, (yellow, horizontal), located on the “dry side”, and which is normally held away from the surfaces of the two fixed contacts (yellow, vertical), molded into plastic (blue), by its own return spring.

-One thing I immediately notice is that there is no provision for a snap or wiping action of the contacts in the mechanism.
-This standard technique for assuring reliable contact function are conspicuously absent!
+One thing I immediately notice is that there is no provision for a snap or wiping action of the contacts, and the mechanism has no Hysterisis.
+These standard techniques for assuring reliable contact function are conspicuously absent!
 See Reference Information, Snap-Action Switch below.

 Source: Swedish Embassy Analog Technology and Wowie Effects Laboratory Limited (SwEATWELL).